 - reallocated: sub-assignment by an ISP member organization to one of their clients

 - assigned: direct assignment by LACNIC to an End User (banks, governments, universities)

 - reassigned: sub-assignment by an End User to one of their subsidiaries

 More information on policy LAC-2018-3: https://politicas.lacnic.net/politicas/detail/id/LAC-2018-3

-It should be noted that the information provided might correspond to the city and country registered in the service agreement each member maintains with LACNIC or to the client address given by a member.
+Note that the information provided should correspond to the city and country registered in the service agreement each member maintains with LACNIC or to the client address given by a member.

-LACNIC has been working on developing a beta IP geolocation service, implementing a project inspired by the IETF draft titled “Self-published IP Geolocation Data.”
-[ID:google-self-published-geofeeds]
+LACNIC has developed an IP geolocation service inspired by the IETF draft titled Self-published IP Geolocation Data.
+[ID:google-self-publisehd-geofeeds].